-Daniel Chomsky teaches political science at Temple University.
+Daniel Chomsky teaches political science at University of Texas Rio Grande Valley.
 His work focuses on the mass media decision making, political power and public policy.
 His research has been published in Media, Culture & Society, Political Communication, Critical Studies in Media Communication, Law & Society Review, and other journals.

 By this expert

 Newspapers consistently underplay wide public support for higher taxes on businesses and the wealthy

 Over the last four decades, Americans have consistently told pollsters that they favor higher taxes on business and the wealthy, even as tax policy has moved sharply in the other direction.